Kaniuritho/rithocomponents4jsf/README.md

 ## Ritho Components for JSF:

   Ritho components for JSF are add-on tags for added UI flavor.
+Builds for this package are formally released at [Ritho Labs](http://labs.ritho.com).

 ### Components: